dragonexpert/project1/readme.md

 to use the Query Builder.

 When you create a QueryBuilder object, you will pass in the connection object and the name of the class you are mapping to.
+You may need to use package.className for it to work.
 Once you create the QueryBuilder object, the rest of the methods return a QueryBuilder object so you can chain them.
 Call the executeQuery method to perform any queries that should return result sets.
 If you only need a single result, you can use the getOne method instead.
 Call executeOperation